pkr2308/Ctrl-Alt-Defeat-WRO-Future-Engineers-2025/README.md

 ### Drivers

 Revision 2 drivers are referred to here.
-Header files contain the necessary declerations of variables, controls and other headers for the implementation file.
-The have public and private sections depending on whether the data is needed in the main file along with the implementation file.
-Implementation files are where the actual logic/algorithms are carried out.
 The following are the drivers used:
 - Get config :
 - IMU :